youyanggu/covid19_projections/path-to-herd-immunity.md

 By: [Youyang Gu](https://youyanggu.com)
 <br>December 9, 2020 *(Last Updated: January 5, 2021)*

+**January 5 Update:** We added a plot of daily US vaccinations as reported by the CDC (see below).
+We also increased our herd immunity threshold from 60%+ to 65%+ in response to the new COVID-19 variant (preliminary study [here](https://cmmid.github.io/topics/covid19/uk-novel-variant.html)).

-**January 4 Update:** We are actively monitoring the [new COVID-19 variant](https://www.nytimes.com/live/2021/01/01/world/covid-19-coronavirus-updates) that was first detected in the UK.
+*January 4 Update:* We are actively monitoring the [new COVID-19 variant](https://www.nytimes.com/live/2021/01/01/world/covid-19-coronavirus-updates) that was first detected in the UK.
 We currently do not have enough data to incorporate this strain into our modeling, but we hope to see more research/information in the coming days and weeks.

 *December 24 Update:* We added a plot of the most up-to-date information on doses distributed and people vaccinated, based on [CDC data](https://covid.cdc.gov/covid-data-tracker/#vaccinations) (scroll down to see).
 To track global vaccination progress, see the [Bloomberg Vaccine Tracker](https://www.bloomberg.com/graphics/covid-vaccine-tracker-global-distribution/?srnd=premium).